thindil/nish/README.md

 When there is some text entered by the user, the history search only commands which starts with the entered text.

+Additinally, the command to show the shell's history allows to select the amount of commands to show, their sorting order and criteria.
+These settings cam be set as pernament in the shell's options or ad hoc for the one time.

 #### Advanced shell's configuration

 All shell's options can be previewed from the shell.
 Additionally, it is